Many years ago, during a visit to my family in my hometown of Boaz, Alabama, I got the notion to prepare a really fabulous meal for everybody.

 At that time there were two grocery stores of any size and scope in the town, a Piggly Wiggly and an A&P. Since our family had patronized the Piggly Wiggly since time immemorial, that’s where I went to gather the materials for the feast I was planning.
 Spinach.
 Chicken breasts.
 Feta.
 Nutmeg (and something to grate it with).
 Butter.
 Balsamic vinegar.

 My scheme was, of course, doomed from the beginning.
 The month was December.
-Spinach was available only as little green bricks packed in torn cardboard, crusted with ice that smelled faintly of cat urine; the chicken breasts were gray and exhausted, having been frozen and thawed more often than Great Bear Lake; the only cheese available – apart from Kraft “cheese food products” – was a rubbery orange material that claimed to have been manufactured with, but not of, real milk; and there was no butter, only margarine.
+Spinach was available only as little green bricks packed in torn cardboard, crusted with ice that smelled faintly of cat urine.
+The chicken breasts were gray and exhausted, having been frozen and thawed more often than Great Bear Lake.
+The only cheese available – apart from Kraft “cheese food products” – was a rubbery orange material that claimed to have been manufactured with, but not of, real milk.
+There was no butter, only margarine.
 Nutmeg was there, yes, but pre-ground in a tiny red-capped plastic jar, with a sell-by date some three years previous to that of my visit.
 Vinegar was limited to cider and distilled white, in half-gallon jugs.

 I made do, but I also made a fuss.
 After all, my true purpose – had I been willing to admit it – was to display my superior savoir-faire before the benighted locals, and this could be served just as easily by a spectacular failure that spotlighted the shortcomings of the local supermarket as by a successful dining experience.